awsdocs/aws-net-developer-guide/doc_source/net-dg-platform-diffs-v3.rst

 .. _net-dg-platform-diffs-v3:

 #####################################
-Platform Differences in the |sdk-net|
+Platforms Supported by the |sdk-net|
 #####################################

 The |sdk-net| provides distinct groups of assemblies for developers to target different platforms.